The 99 (TV series): Background, motivation, financing and production

 The TV series is based on the comic book series The 99 created by Kuwait-born and United States-educated Naif Al-Mutawa who felt Muslim children needed a new set of heroes to look up to, to counter jihadist role models.
 In a 2011 interview with Fox News, Al-Mutawa was quoted "When those guys hijacked those airplanes [on Sept.
 11] and committed a crime in the name of my religion, they put a stain on my religion that only God can erase.
 But they not only hijacked those planes, they hijacked what Islam meant."
 He also expressed a desire to bridge the cultural divide between the East and the West and said that though he used an Islamic archetype, the stories don't mention Islam, Allah or the Koran but are instead based on values shared by everybody.
 The comic books were both praised and criticised: In 2009, the comic book series was named as one of the top 20 trends in the world by Forbes magazine and was praised by Barack Obama for attempting to improve dialogue between the US and the Muslim world.

-In November 2006 a Bahrain investment bank approved $25 million to help fnance Teshkeel Media Group and pay to launch an animated series for television.
+In November 2006 a Bahrain investment bank approved $25 million to help finance Teshkeel Media Group and pay to launch an animated series for television.
 A 13 episode first season of the series was announced, but was later changed to 26 episodes.
 In total, 52 episodes were produced.

 Around 300 people, with director Osborne and Naif in London, an animation team in India a voice recording team in Canada and writers in Los Angeles, worked on the series for over two-and-a-half years.
 Director Osborne, with more than 20 years of animation experience and having worked at Cosgrove Hall, called The 99 the most technically complex project he had ever been involved in.

 Creator Naif Al-Mutawa and his work on the comic books and the TV series were the subjects of the 60 minutes long PBS documentary Wham!
 Bam!
 Islam! by Isaac Solotaroff broadcast in October 2011 as the season premiere of PBS's series "Independent Lens".

 The interactive website the99kids.com was designed by Aardman Animations.